oymotion/roh_firmware/FAQs/FAQs_EN.md

 **A:** Follow these steps:

-1. Confirm you're using OYMotion's USB-to-RS485 module
+1. Confirm that the communication interface is the same.
+Do not use RS485 to communicate with the CAN version of the SmartHand.
+2. Ensure that the USB-to-RS485 module or USB-to-PCAN module provided by OYMotion is used.
-2. Check for loose connections or damaged wiring
+3. Check for loose connections or damaged wiring
-3. Verify proper common grounding (refer to wiring diagram)
+4. Verify proper common grounding (refer to wiring diagram)
-4. If issues persist, connect the 120Ω termination resistor by shorting A and R ports(port 2 and port 3).
+5. If issues persist, connect the 120Ω termination resistor by shorting A and R ports(port 2 and port 3).
 As shown in the following figure:
    ![120Ω resistor](res/terminal_resistor.png)
-5. Contact technical support if problems continue
+6. Contact technical support if problems continue

 ---

 ### 3. Q: What is ROHand's operating voltage range?

-**A:** ROHand operates at 12-26 V DC with these specifications:
+**A:** ROHand operates at 12-24 V DC with these specifications:

 - Rated voltage: 24 V
 - Rated power: 48 W